-- 2. Working with the Department of Employee Relations, facilitate an agency-wide diversity education project with the following purpose: "to provide all agency staff with the knowledge and skills necessary to: better understand one another and our customers, and to utilize all forms of diversity in strengthening the services and products that we provide internally and externally." - 3.
-Emphasize to supervisors and managers their role in implementing the Affirmative Action Plan, fostering diversity and respect in the workplace, and creating an atmosphere that contributes to retention of protected group members. - 4.
+- 2. Work with the Department of Employee Relations, the Office of the Attorney General, and others to facilitate an on-going agency-wide diversity education initiative with the following purpose: "to provide all agency staff with the knowledge and skills necessary to: better understand one another and our customers, and to utilize all forms of diversity in strengthening the services and products that we provide internally and externally." - 3.
+Emphasize to supervisors and managers their role in implementing the Affirmative Action Plan, fostering diversity and respect in the workplace, and creating an atmosphere that contributes to retention of members of a protected class. - 4.
 Include coverage of the agency Affirmative Action Plan as part of the agency orientation/information session with newly hired staff.